sangtran-t/news-assistant/README.md

 # News Assistant
-A assistant for reading news
+An assistant for reading news